Wilmington and Northern Railroad: Reorganization

 Frazer and du Pont both resigned from the board in 1878.
 Frazer was succeeded as president by Bennett and as a director by L. Taylor Dickson, while Lammot was replaced by his first cousin Henry A. du Pont.
 The railroad made a considerable investment that year in filling in and replacing some of its bridges and replacing worn out rails.
 A high trestle at Dupont Station blew down in a storm on October 23 and had to be rebuilt.
 Further rearrangement occurred in the following year.
 Bennett resigned as president and director and was succeeded by du Pont, who would hold that office for the remainder of the railroad's independent operation.
 Buckley also resigned from the board; they were replaced by L. Waln Smith and Charles Huston, the latter an original Wilmington and Reading director.

-During this year, the railroad sold bonds to finance the construction of two new branches.
-The French Creek Branch, 5.7 mi long, was projected from Elverson to Saint Peters, the site of iron ore mines that supplied Edward and George Brooke's iron company at Birdsboro.
-The Rockland branch was to leave the main line at Montchanin, Delaware and run about 1 mi to the Jessup and Moore paper mill on Brandywine Creek at Rockland.
+In 1879, the railroad began construction of two new branches.
+The 5.7 mi long French Creek Branch (aka Sainte Peters Branch, Springfield Branch, Warwick Branch), was built from Springfield (later named Elverson) to the French Creek Mines in Saint Peters.
+The iron ore mines supplied Edward and George Brooke's iron company at Birdsboro.
+The Rockland branch left the main line at Montchanin, Delaware and ran about 1 mi to the Jessup and Moore paper mill on Brandywine Creek at Rockland.

 The railroad also faced complications at the northern end of the line.
-The Reading and Lehigh was independently owned, but leased to the Philadelphia and Reading.
+The Reading and Lehigh (AKA Berks and Lehigh) was independently owned, but leased to the Philadelphia and Reading.
 It was sold at foreclosure on September 23, 1879, terminating the Wilmington and Northern's agreement with it for trackage rights from High's Junction to Reading.
 By now, the Wilmington and Northern had abandoned ambitions of challenging the Philadelphia and Reading, and agreed not to bid against the latter at the foreclosure sale in return for perpetual trackage rights between Birdsboro and Reading over either the Reading and Lehigh or the Philadelphia and Reading.
-Business on the railroad had begun to increase, and additional freight cars were rebuilt and new passing sidings laid to facilitate the increased traffic.